thomasthorsen/SublimeProcapy/README.md

  * SHIFT-CTRL-ALT-ENTER: Calculate octal

 ## Built-in functions
-In addition to the Python standard functions, math and cmath modules, Procapy adds the following functions that are useful in programming:
+In addition to the Python standard functions, math and cmath modules (the latter imported into the cmath namespace), Procapy adds the following functions that are useful in programming:

  * u(w,x): truncate x to an unsigned integer of width w.
  * u8(x), u16(x), u32(x), u64(x): truncate x to an unsigned integer of the indicated width.